CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 ### Exercise 4 : Information Protection

+  In this exercise you will learn how to classify and protect your organization's data using sensitivity label.

 ### Task 1 : Setup Data sensitivity label and policy

 1. Sensitivity labels from the Microsoft Information Protection framework let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.